-Here, $k\geq0$ is the rate of mean-reversion in the interaction from borrowing and lending between the banks, and $\sigma>0$ is the volatility coefficient of the bank reserve, assumed to be constant and there is a common noise $W^0$ for all the banks.
-Moreover, all banks at time $t_{0}$ can control their rate of borrowing/lending to a central bank with the same policy $\alpha$ in order to minimize a cost functional of the form
+Here, $k\geq0$ is the rate of mean-reversion in the interaction from borrowing and lending between the banks, and $\sigma>0$ is the constant volatility coefficient of the bank reserve, and $W^0$ is the common noise for all banks.
+Moreover, the representative bank at time $t_{0}$ can control the rate of borrowing/lending to a central bank with the policy $\alpha$ in order to minimize the cost functional:

-where $\lambda$ is a positive, non-decreasing, continuously differentiable function defined on $[0,T]$ with $\lambda(0)=1$, $q>0$ is a positive parameter for the incentive to borrowing $(\alpha_{t}>0)$ or lending $(\alpha_{t}<0)$, and $\eta>0, c>0$ are positive parameters for penalizing departure from the average.
-This model fits into the LQ framework of the time-inconsistent McKean-Vlasov problem with $d=m=1$ and
+where $\lambda$ is a positive, non-decreasing, continuously differentiable function on $[0,T]$ with $\lambda(0)=1$, $q>0$ is a positive parameter for the incentive in borrowing $(\alpha_{t}>0)$ or lending $(\alpha_{t}<0)$, and $\eta>0, c>0$ are positive parameters for penalizing the departure from the average.
+This model fits into the LQ framework with $d=m=1$ and